AdaptableTools/example-adaptable-angular-aggrid/README.md

 #### Theme
 The demo has been set up to use the [dark theme](https://docs.adaptabletools.com/docs/key-topics/theming-and-styling) - though this can be changed in the Theme Daashboard Toolbar or the ToolPanel.

-Percent Bar
+#### Percent Bar
-One created on Notional Column - has 3 Ranges
+One [Percent Bar](https://docs.adaptabletools.com/docs/adaptable-functions/percent-bar-function) has been configured for the Notional Column.
+It has 3 Ranges
-< 25M - Red
+- Less than 25M is red
-25-50M - Orange
+- Between 25 and 50M is orange
->50M - Green
+- Greater than 50M is green

 Calculated Column - 3 created
 ‘Best Ask’ - gets the min of 4 ask columns - ask, BloombergAsk, MarkitAsk and IndicativeAsk ‘Diff Days’ - shows the diff in days between Trade Date and Settlement Date